vvijayblr/PageWithAppRouter/VSCodeREADME.md

 Next, we can deploy our application to the SAP BTP, Cloud Foundry environment.
 We should already be logged in to our space.
 We can execute the cf push command to start the deployment process.
 The process may take a minute or two.
 Once it’s done, we can see the URL of the application in the terminal output:

 C:\VijayFolder\CloudFoundry\PageWithAppRouter>cf push
-Pushing app my-web-page to org 3484523btrial / space dev as velayutham.vijayakumar@gmail.com...
+Pushing app my-web-page to org XXXXXXXXXXtrial / space dev as XXXXXXXXXXXXXXXXx@xxxxxxxxxx.com...
 Applying manifest file C:\VijayFolder\CloudFoundry\PageWithAppRouter\manifest.yaml...

 Updating with these attributes...